SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_power_manager_m4_wireless/readme.md

   - PS3 -> PS4: To transmit to PS3, remove the requirement for PS3 state using  sl_si91x_power_manager_remove_ps_requirement and add the requirement for PS4 state using  sl_si91x_power_manager_add_ps_requirement switches the power state to PS4.

   - PS4 -> PS0 -> Restarts the soc
-    - The NWP is switched to STANDBY_POWER_SAVE which means, sleep without retention.
+    - The NWP is switched to DEEP_SLEEP_WITHOUT_RAM_RETENTION which means, sleep without retention.
     - Wakeup Source is selected as the calendar second trigger.
 The calendar peripheral is initialized before setting it as a wakeup source, the calendar is initialized using  sl_si91x_calendar_init, the second trigger is selected as wakeup source using  sl_si91x_power_manager_set_wakeup_sources, Now callback is registered for second trigger (it enables the trigger also) using  sl_si91x_calendar_register_sec_trigger_callback.
     - It goes to PS0 state using  sl_si91x_power_manager_add_ps_requirement.
 After waking up using the calendar one-second trigger, it restarts the controller.